Background

 The developmental anatomy of the inguinal canal is responsible for the genesis of pediatric communicating hydroceles.
 As the testis descends from the posterolateral genitourinary ridge at the beginning of the third trimester of fetal gestation, a saclike extension of peritoneum descends in concert with the testis.
 As descent progresses, the sac envelops the testis and epididymis.
 The result is a serosal-lined tubular communication between the abdomen and the tunica vaginalis of the scrotum.

 The peritoneum-derived serosal communication is the processus vaginalis, and the serosa of the hemiscrotum becomes the tunica vaginalis.
-At term, or within the first 1-2 years of life, the processus vaginalis of the spermatic cord fuses, obliterating the communication between the abdomen and the scrotum.
+At term, or within the first 1-2 years of life, the processus vaginalis of the spermatic cords fuse, thereby obliterating the communication between the abdomen and the scrotum.
 The processus fuses distally as far as the lower epididymal pole and anteriorly to the upper epididymal pole.
-Failure of complete fusion may result in communicating hydroceles, indirect inguinal hernias, and the bell-clapper deformity of abnormal testicular fixation in the scrotum.[2]
+Failure of complete fusion may result in communicating hydroceles, indirect inguinal hernias, and the bell-clapper deformity of abnormal testicular fixation in the scrotum.
+[1]

 Contraindications

-Seemingly, no true absolute contraindications exist for repair of hydroceles.
-However, given the minimal clinical consequence of the hydrocele itself, patients deemed as poor surgical or anesthetic risk may preclude safe surgical repair.
-Additionally, while a slight majority of pediatric surgeons across North America would repair any communicating hydrocele (somewhat irrespective of age) if it were clearly communicating, waiting until the child is aged 1-2 years is certainly reasonable.
-Additionally, small atrophic testes, or solitary testes, should be approached with great caution to minimize the risk of anorchia.
+Additionally, while a slight majority of pediatric surgeons across North America would repair any communicating hydrocele (somewhat irrespective of age) if it were clearly communicating, waiting until the child is 1-2 years old is certainly reasonable.
+Finally, small atrophic testes, or solitary testes, should be approached with great caution to minimize the risk of anorchia.